France – History, Sightseeing, Curiosities

 Waiting for the summer.
 Memories from Normandy

-Longing for the Summer sun, I found photos made some time ago in Normandy, France The August heat was all around us.
-On that day, we found ourselves in the right place at the right time traveling and enjoying the summer.
-In closed town areas, the heat was unbearable.
+Longing for the summer sun, I found photos taken in Normandy, France some time ago.
+The August heat surrounded us.
+We were in the right place at the right time, traveling and enjoying the summer.
+In enclosed town areas, the heat was unbearable.
 But we were on the Atlantic coast.
-From time to time, a fresh cool breeze was giving us some soothing comfort.
+Occasionally, a fresh, cool breeze gave us some soothing comfort.

 Eiffel Tower